History of the TCEQ and Its Predecessor Agencies

-- HB 451 requires the TCEQ to establish a "Don't Mess With Texas Water" program to prevent illegal dumping that affects surface waters of the state.
+- HB 451 requires the TCEQ to establish a “Don't Mess With Texas Water” program to prevent illegal dumping that affects Texas surface waters.

 - SB 20 and SB 385 establish three new grant programs under TERP: the natural gas vehicle rebate program, a program to fund natural gas fueling stations, and an alternative fueling facilities program.

-- SB 329 creates a television-equipment recycling program.
-It includes shared responsibility among consumers, retailers, manufacturers, and the state government for recycling covered television equipment.
+- SB 329 creates a program to recycle television-equipment.
+It includes shared responsibility among consumers, retailers, manufacturers, and the state government.

-- SB 1134 prohibits the TCEQ from promulgating new or amending existing authorizations (permits by rule [PBRs] or standard permits [SPs]) for the oil and gas industry without performing a regulatory impact analysis (RIA) and extensive monitoring, and considering geographical limitations.
+- SB 1134 prohibits the TCEQ from promulgating new or amending existing authorizations (permits by rule [PBRs] or standard permits) for the oil and gas industry without performing a regulatory impact analysis and extensive monitoring, and considering geographical limitations.